-Rhonda -- who was the first to come on board to help co-produce the NBTF production as the show's technical director -- honed her comedy at New York's original Catch A Rising Star and The Improv.
+Rhonda -- a regular on SiriusXM Radio's "Tell Me Everything," honed her comedy at New York's original Catch A Rising Star and The Improv.
 A veteran of Vegas, Atlantic City, and Catskill resorts, she has opened for luminaries Aretha Franklin, Anita Baker, Smokey Robinson and Dianna Ross to name but a few.
 Her intelligent, provocative humor is seen frequently at Broadway Comedy Club, where her original characters leave audiences roiling with laughter.
 She’s also entertained US troops in Korea; her Divorced and Bitter Tour was invited to Tel Aviv, and her hilarious memorial tribute to Garland Thompson Sr., Co-Founder of the Frank Silvera Writers Workshop was one of the highlights of the 2015 National Black Theater Festival.

 Frequently recognized as Bermuda from Pretty Woman, Rhonda is a favorite web series actress.
 On network and cable, she has notably appeared on Louie, Saturday Night Live, Caroline's Comedy Hour, Stand-Up Spotlight, Evening at the Improv, Showtime at the Apollo, The Joan Rivers Show, London Underground, and she made her late-night network TV debut on The Arsenio Hall Show!